 11. See the town hall building

 The old building presents the typical materials of Burano buildings: the use of brick in the main structure and the use of profiles made of Istrian stone to highlight the holes in the walls.
 The brick on the first level is in its natural state, but the following levels are still covered with plaster in a pale pink tone.
-The simple interplay of windows and openings on the facade is quite picturesque.
+The simple play of windows and openings on the facade is quite picturesque.

 12. Take a walking tour to Mazzorbo